ovunctuzel/RoadToMastery/index.md

 * Better Smart Pointers
 * Better multithreading, std::atomic

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

-# Endl is evil, but only a little bit
+## Endl is evil, but only a little bit

 - Bulleted
 - List